yleeyilin/tp/docs/UserGuide.md

 ### Deleting a contact : `delete`

-Deletes a **person / staff / supplier / maintainer** contact from the Pooch Planner.
+Deletes a **person / staff / supplier / maintainer** contact from the Pooch Planner so that your outdated contacts can be removed.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/delete-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">